hwelsters/wisdom-of-crowd-llm/README.md

 ```
 In addition to the correct answers, which are `10.0` and `30.0`, it also includes the system of equations needed to solve the problem `x + y = 40` and `y = 3*x`.
 These equations are representative of the problem.

 **Collecting ChatGPT's responses at scale.** ChatGPT has released an API for public use.
-We used a tool named sleepyask to collect GPT-3.5’s responses at scale.
-This tool was made by us and allows us to collect a large amount of responses from ChatGPT.
+We used a tool named sleepyask to collect ChatGPT’s responses at scale.
+This tool was made by Noel and allows us to collect a large amount of responses from ChatGPT.
 It applies the producer-consumer problem to ChatGPT to ask questions in parallel, allowing us to collect ChatGPT’s responses at a rapid pace.
-For the experiments, we suffixed each question with the following phrase before posting it to ChatGPT as a question.
+We used sleepyask to produce the dataset of ten samples each from DRAW-1K, ALG-514, and NLU-ASDIV.
+These samples were all collected on May 13th, 2023.
+Before posting each question to GPT-3.5, we prefixed each question with the following text:
 ```
 Solve the following math problem:
 ```